Part 3: Guidance on completing the consent form template

 "I voluntarily consent to participate in this study."

-If consent is being given by a representative on behalf of a person who is temporarily or permanently incompetent to consent on his/her own behalf, the relationship of the person consenting to the participant should be stated, and the above wording should be modified appropriately.
+If consent is being given by a representative on behalf of a person who is temporarily or permanently incompetent to consent on his/her own behalf, the relationship of the person consenting to the subject should be stated, and the above wording should be modified appropriately.

 To the best of my knowledge, the information in this consent form, and the information that I have provided in the response to any questions, fairly represents the project.
 I am committed to conducting this study in compliance with all the ethical standards that apply to projects that involve human participants.
-I will ensure that the participant receives a copy of this consent form.
+I will ensure that the subject receives a copy of this consent form.

 I am committed to conducting this study in compliance with all the ethical standards that apply to projects that involve human participants.